cloudwarriors-ai/playwright-mfa/teams-auth.md

 3. **Error Handling**: If you encounter errors like "We couldn't sign you in" or "Your account has been locked", you may need to address account-specific issues.

 4. **CDP Connection Issues**: If the CDP connection fails, ensure Chrome is running with remote debugging enabled on port 9222.

+5. **Password Entry Issues**: If automatic credential filling fails, use the manual password entry method (Method B) which has proven more reliable during testing.
+Make sure to use the actual password string from your .env file rather than relying on the token replacement mechanism.

+6. **Stay Signed In Prompt**: After successful MFA authentication, you may be asked if you want to "Stay signed in".
+Click "Yes" to proceed to the Teams Admin Portal.